as1100k-forks/pastey/README.md

 _This crate is the fork of [paste](https://crates.io/crates/paste) and I really appreciate all the contributors._

+> [!WARNING]
+> This crate is still under development and isn't released on crates.io, This will be released on crates.io
+> once it has fixed some real issues on the [paste](https://github.com/dtolnay/paste/issues) crate and then
+> it will be released.

 The nightly-only [`concat_idents!`] macro in the Rust standard library is notoriously underpowered in that its concatenated identifiers can only refer to existing items, they can never be used to define something new.